We often consult with interested parties to get their feedback on a planning application before making our decision.

 When do we consult on an application?

-Once an application has been checked to make sure all the correct information has been submitted, we decide whether we need to consult in line with the law and our consultation standards.
+First we check an application to make sure all the correct information has been given.
+Then we decide whether we need to consult in line with the law and our consultation standards.

 How do we consult on an application?